 What is the Martello Tower?
 It was a Civil War fort; one of three on the island.
 The East Martello Tower is a replica, still intact unlike the west one and a museum.
 (We were unable to visit.)
-Though it was built in the time of the Civil War it never saw battle, but was eventually used for target practice and fell into ruin.
+Though it was built at the time of the Civil War it never saw battle, but was eventually used for target practice and fell into ruin.
 Some of it was torn down to use in the Zachary Taylor fort, as well.
-It was used in the Spanish-American war to house troops and during World War II it was used as radio stations and as an anti-aircraft battery.
+It was used in the Spanish-American war to house troops and during World War II it was used as a radio station and as an anti-aircraft battery.
 In 1947 all military was pulled out of the two towers and they were handed over to Monroe County.
 The west one fell into ruin, the islanders helped themselves to the loose bricks for many years, and it was slated to be knocked down in the early 50s.

 Key West Garden Club

-All the orchids
+All the Orchids

 Cactus and succulent garden

 I almost couldn’t believe my eyes when I saw this Euphorbia lactea ‘Cristata’.
 I have one that I’ve had for years and mine is large, but I never knew they could get this big.
 Obviously, it would never get this size in my home, but this was crazy!
 Look at the gazebo on the right side of it.

 I love orange flowers and there should be more planted in the world, in my opinion.
 They were used in good numbers in the gardens.